brianmeta/ensf400-lab8-kubernetes-2/README-a3.md

 In this README I will outline the steps that were taken to show the correct output of the assignment.

-> Notes:
+> Notes: All commands for each step were run in the default working directory provided by the code space.
 >
-> All commands for each step were run in the default working >directory provided by the code space.
 > This is exactly how my terminal looked:
 > @brianmeta ➜ /workspaces/ensf400-lab8-kubernetes-2 (main) $
->
->
-> Also, Dr. Drew confirmed that it is okay if the ingress for each app has a path of / instead of /app.

-# FIXME: Redue the steps for completing the assignment!!!

 ## **_Step 1_** - Setup